Pin-and-lug cipher machine with irregular stepping

 the front) and the revolving cage with sideways movable (sliding)

 bars behind them.
 At the front left is a strip printer with a

 settable letter wheel at the top.
 It is used as the input/output device.

-Setting they cryptographic KEY, involves setting the pins on each of the
+Setting the cryptographic KEY, involves setting the pins on each of the

-wheels, and inserting the selected wheels in the machine in the desired order,
+wheels, and inserting the selected wheels in the machine in a given order,

 as instructed by the (daily) KEY sheet.
 Next, the MODE selector at the left

 side is set to C – for ciphering – or D for deciphering.